core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Compared with Section 5.4 of {{RFC8613}}, the aad_array has the following differences.

-* The 'algorithms' array in the aad_array additionally includes:
+* The 'algorithms' array additionally includes:

    - 'alg_countersign', which specifies Counter Signature Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}).
 This parameter MUST encode the value of Counter Signature Algorithm as a CBOR integer or text string, consistently with the "Value" field in the "COSE Algorithms" Registry for this counter signature algorithm.